 When you are chatting with a friend on a busy street you can hear them clearly.
 Now if you tried to talk to that friend from across the street, the street traffic and background noise (attenuation) would make that conversation inaudible

-Physical surroundings.
-Physical surroundings like temperature, wall barriers, and improper wire installation may distort the transmission and cause attenuation.
+- Physical surroundings.
+Physical surroundings like temperature, wall barriers, and improper wire installation may distort the transmission.

 Attenuation Rates in Fibre vs. Copper

 Attenuation may occur to any type of signal whether it be copper, fibre, satellite, or even that overly-catchy pop song on the radio.
-When it comes to fibre and copper connections, however, fibre far outshines.
+When it comes to fibre and copper connections, however, fibre far outshines the alternatives.